1. What happens if I do not use all of my Meal Swipes or Food Dollars?

 All students who live on campus are required to have a meal plan.
 The requirement for amount of meals purchased varies depending on where a student is living on campus.
 Students who live off campus are not required to have a meal plan, but they may purchase a specialized commuter meal plan when they register their off-campus address in WIN.
 Please visit the Residence Life and Housing website for more information regarding Dining Services, including meal plan options and rates.

 8. MEET OUR REGISTERED DIETITIAN

 Food is the fuel your body needs to function.
 Making smart choices is a critical part of health and wellbeing.
 Special dietary needs and concerns can be accommodated by contacting our registered dietitian.
 Please visit our main office in Reynolda Hall 12 for more information or visit our website.

 9. SUSTAINABLE DINING

 One of our many goals at Wake Forest Dining is to further the sustainable mission of our institution.
-Through new initiatives, we hope to encourage all students, faculty and staff to contribute to a sustainable life on campus.
-We ask for your cooperation with this important issue.
+Through sourcing, preparation and waste diversion (recycling and composting), we contribute to a more sustainable food and dining system.
 Our efforts include the following: